keirans/keirans.github.io/posts/Cloud_ADRs/index.md

 # Introduction

-For the better part of the last 18 months, I've been working as an platform engineer on a strategic cloud platform for a large Australian financial instituion.
+For the better part of the last 18 months, I've been working as an platform engineer on a strategic cloud platform for a large Australian financial institution.

-The goal of this inititive was to develop from the ground up a foundational AWS platform suitable for all of the groups cloud workloads from the most critical and regulated  internet facing banking applications to backend HPC clusters.
+The goal of this initiative was to develop from the ground up a foundational AWS platform suitable for all of the groups cloud workloads from the most critical and regulated  internet facing banking applications to backend HPC clusters.

 This platform is built using a wide range of technologies that includes: